rookie-works/NaSCon-Competition/README.md

 We have created this Chatbot using Langchain, Pinecone as a vector database and ChatGPT.
 We have used PyAudio module for audio input and converted the audio to text using Transcriptions endpoint of OpenAI API.
+Utilized custom knowledge base of synthesized data from ChatGPT.